yuzu-emu/yuzu-emu.github.io/site/content/help/quickstart/index.md

 **Step 6:** Extract the `bootloader` folder from inside the `hekate_ctcaer_X.X.X_Nyx_X.X.X.zip` archive into the root of the microSD card.

-- **IMPORTANT:** Drag and drop the contents, do not create any new folders from the previous `zip` files.
+- **IMPORTANT:** Drag and drop the contents, do not create any new folders from the previous `.zip` files.

 **Step 6:** Place the `hekate_ipl.ini` file into the `bootloader` folder.